umrover/mrover-esw/docs/getting-started/starter/servo/part2-can.md

 #### TODO 4-6: Send a CAN message to rotate the servo
 Now that we have the CAN message header for all the messages we want to send, we can send the message using the `HAL_FDCAN_AddMessageToTxFifoQ` function.
-This function takes in the handle for the FDCAN peripheral, the message header, the message data, and the message data.
+This function takes in the handle for the FDCAN peripheral, the message header, and the message data.

 Here is an example of how to send a CAN message to turn the servo to 45 degrees: